sifzerda/next-fiction/README.md

     - [ ] title
     - [ ] logline
     - [ ] synopsis
-- [x] Fix up main nav tab pages: Portfolio page, contact page, about, etc.
-- [x] fill in About summary cards for each chapter
-- [x] change bs-light gold boxes to 'custom light box' (pale yellow)
-- [x] either move footnotes below thought section, or shift footnotes into tooltips which display on ft# hover

 - [ ] make sure contact page works.
 Can maybe use the same program as used to send demo bookings in next.js site
 - add quotes for each chapter:
     - [x] story